devchaud/Region/README.md

 # Region

-Simple chaincode which depicts how to deploy, invoke and query the chaincode
+Simple chaincode which depicts how to deploy, invoke and query the chaincode on IBM Hyperledger Fabric